ts-graphql/ts-graphql/README.md

 You can use TS enums in your code, and create a type for TS GraphQL to use.

+> Note: For 100% type safety, use string enums. `number` is
+> assignable to numeric enums (explained in [this issue](https://github.com/microsoft/TypeScript/issues/17734))

 ```typescript
 import { enumType, EnumTypeCase, Field } from 'ts-graphql';